Swindon Town F.C.: Rivalries

-In 2003, a poll of supporters of all Football League clubs to find out which teams they see as their main rivals was conducted by the Football Fans Census, the results of which put Swindon in joint 13th place on the list of teams with most rivals.
-This was calculated from the number of other clubs that consider Swindon to be their first, second or third biggest rivals.
-Swindon fans considered Oxford United to be their main rivals, something that was reciprocated by Oxford fans.
-Less fierce rivalries exist with Bristol City, Bristol Rovers, Cheltenham Town, Newport County, Plymouth Argyle, Reading, Forest Green Rovers and Gillingham.
+Many clubs share either minor or more major rivalries with Swindon.
+In 2013 a poll of supporters of all Football League clubs to find out which teams they see as their main rivals was conducted by the Football Fans Census, the results of which put Swindon in joint 4th place on the list of teams with the most rivals.
+This result was calculated by ranking clubs on how many supporters of other clubs viewed others as first, second, and third rivals.